kchobantonov/jsonforms-editor/README.md

 ## Live Demo

-You can try a [live demo of the editor](https://jsonforms-editor.netlify.app/) on Netlify.
+You can try a [live demo of the editor](https://kchobantonov.github.io/jsonforms-editor/).

 ## Initial setup